 Number of award(s): Not Known

-Duration of award(s): The candidate obtains a scholarship for 24 months which must be divided into several periods within a span of 4 years.
-Students are obliged to divide the scholarship into minimum 2 different research stays in Ghent and need to return at least once to their home university for 1 long research stay in between (=‘sandwich- schedule’).
-Due to all practical arrangements (visa, housing, contract …) students are advised to stay for long periods in Ghent (e.g. 1 year).
+Duration of award(s): The candidate obtains a scholarship for maximum 24 months which must be divided into several periods within a span of 4 years.
+Students are obliged to divide the scholarship into minimum 2 different research stays in Ghent (North) and need to return at least once to their home university (South) in between (=‘sandwich- schedule’).
+The candidate must propose at least 12 months of locally funded research stay in the South after the first BOF funded stay in Ghent (North).
+Due to all practical arrangements (visa, housing, contract, …) students are advised to stay for long periods in Ghent (e.g. 1 year).
+This scholarship call does not intend to support students who plan only 1 research stay in Ghent.
+These students are adviced to have a look at the calls: finalizing PhD grants

 Selection Criteria: The Research Council makes a selection of the applications based in part on the recommendations obtained from members of the Council for Development Cooperation.
 The recommendation is based on: